TechplexEngineer/bionic-bt-serial/README.md

 isListening() => Promise<{ result: boolean; }>
 ```

-True if listening for an accepting incomming connections.
+True if listening for an accepting incoming connections.
 A device acting as a server should be listening.

 **Returns:** <code>Promise&lt;{ result: boolean; }&gt;</code>